Quantum-Software-Development/.github/README.md

 It is also referred to as any type of data that can occur in both a natural and an artificial quantum system.
 Such data can be easily gathered or generated using quantum computers.
 The quantum data is said to exhibit entanglement and superposition that may lead to joining probable distributions.
 These distributions can further require an extensive amount of classical computational resources for storing purposes.

 ## AI Programming Languages Involved in Quantum Computing

+- Pennylane — a library written in Python and can be easily integrated with Qiskit.
+This tool helps perform parameter-shift amidst gradient descent optimization which leads to quantum gradient descent.